We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most people can get adequate vitamin C in their diet by eating fruits and vegetables.
 However, some people take a vitamin C supplement due to dietary restrictions or a medical condition.

-Vitamin C, or ascorbic acid, is a water-soluble vitamin and antioxidant that is essential for health.
-It helps the immune system, skin, and bones to function, and combats damage from free radicals, which are molecules that can adversely affect the body.
+Vitamin C, or ascorbic acid, is a water soluble vitamin and antioxidant that is essential for health.
+It helps the immune system, skin, and bones function, and it combats damage from free radicals, which are molecules that can adversely affect the body.

-According to the National Institutes of Health (NIH), vitamin C deficiency is rare in the United States.
-Although most people can get enough vitamin C from fruits and vegetables, others have difficulty getting enough vitamin C from their diet.
+However, although most people can get enough vitamin C from fruits and vegetables, others may have difficulty getting enough vitamin C from their diet.

-People who may be at risk for vitamin C deficiency include:
+People who may be at risk of vitamin C deficiency include: